 Mumbai is a melting pot of a very diverse range of cuisines, both regional and international, catering to a very diverse population of people with different tastes and income.
-The polyglot character of the city and its wealth are reflected in a dazzling array of restaurants; from the best and most expensive restaurants serving Indian and International cuisines with a fine dining approach, and round the corner some small joints and eateries with the most authentic flavours with a more…you can say rustic approach.
+The polyglot character of the city and its wealth are reflected in a dazzling array of restaurants; from the best and most expensive restaurants serving Indian and International cuisines with a fine dining approach, and round the corner some small joints and eateries with the most authentic flavors with a more…you can say rustic approach.
 Deciding where to eat out can be quite daunting with the number of options you have in any part of Mumbai.

 So to help you out I’ve come up with some lists of the best restaurants in three price ranges-